 The Post-war Transformation of Germany: Democracy, Prosperity, and Nationhood, co-editor with John Brady and Sarah Wilson, University of Michigan Press, 1999.

-co-editor with Ronnie D. Lipschutz, Berkeley: International and Area Studies,
+Violence, co-editor with Ronnie D. Lipschutz, Berkeley: International

 "the volume is built around two seminal essays [of which Crawford’s] ‘The Causes of Cultural Conflict: An Institutional Approach’ is one.” -- David Carment, American Political Science Review

 Markets, States, and Democracy: The Political Economy of Post-Communist Transformation (Boulder Co: Westview Press, 1995)